Fredi González: Biography

 On October 13, 2010, González was officially named the new manager for the Atlanta Braves, succeeding the retiring Bobby Cox.
 In his first season managing the team, he led the Braves to an 8 1/2-game lead in the National League Wild Card race on August 26, only to suffer a historic collapse and lose the spot to the eventual World Series champion St. Louis Cardinals on the final day.
 González was criticized for overworking his bullpen during September.

 González was able to rebound Atlanta the following season, finishing with a 94–68 record and a wild card berth.
 On October 5, 2012, González managed his first postseason game as a Major League manager.
 It was a 6–3 loss to the St. Louis Cardinals in the 2012 National League Wild Card Game at Turner Field.
 González put this game under protest after the infield fly rule was called by umpire Sam Holbrook on a ball that fell in shallow left field in the bottom of the eighth inning.
 González earned his first major league postseason win on October 4, 2013, in a 4–3 win over the Los Angeles Dodgers at Turner Field in Game 2 of the National League Division Series.

-After a 9–28 start in 2016, González was fired by the Braves on May 17.
+After a 9–28 start in 2016, González was fired by the Braves on May 17, 2016.

 On November 7, 2016, the Miami Marlins hired González as their third base coach.
 González did not return to the Marlins for the 2020 season.

 On December 5, 2019, it was reported that González would join the Baltimore Orioles as a major league coach; this was confirmed by the Orioles on December 23.
+On October 11, 2024, the Orioles announced that González would not return for the 2025 season.

+During the spring of 2025, González was a volunteer coach at Ursinus College, and an umpire evaluator for Major League Baseball.

+On June 2, 2025, González was hired by the Atlanta Braves to serve as the team's third base coach, replacing Matt Tuiasosopo.
+On November 5, it was reported that González would not return to the team for the 2026 season.